Allegations about adults who work with children

 You must report concerns about abuse and sexually harmful behaviour between children to:

-If staff in a setting have failed to report a concern to their safeguarding lead or this was done late, you should also:
+If staff in a setting have failed to report a concern to their safeguarding lead or if this was done late, you should also:

 Advice and guidance on managing this in schools is found at: